dmitrvk/resume/README.md

 You can change the output file name in the [Makefile](./Makefile).

 Run `make clean` to remove auxiliary files created by LaTeX.

+## Edit Online

+1. Log in to [Overleaf](https://www.overleaf.com) and create a new blank project.
+1. In *Menu* select *XeLaTeX* compiler.
+1. Replace LaTeX code with the contents from [resume.tex](./resume.tex).
+1. Recompile the project.